Collect data from a Windows computer in a hybrid environment with Azure Monitor

 Now that you've enabled data collection, let's run a simple log search to see some data from the target computer.

-For example, the query in this image returned 735 Performance records:
+For example, the query in this image returned 10,000 Performance records.
+Your results will be significantly less.

 Clean up resources